RunestoneInteractive/RunestoneServer/source/navhelp.rst

 --------------------

 Finally, it is also possible to embed simple questions into the text.
-These questions provide a way for the students to check themselves as they go along.
+These questions provide a way for you to check yourselve as you go along.
 The questions also provide feedback so that you can understand why an answer may or may not be correct.

 **Check your understanding**